osu-cass/whats-fresh-mobile/docs/source/user/list.rst

 list of products and a map with nodes indicating locations where those products can be purchased.
 Users may select a product from the list to see more information about that specific product item.
-Users may also select a map node to see more information about that specific vendor.
+Users may also select a map node to see more information about the vendor that carries the selected product at that map node's location.

 List Page Controls
 ++++++++++++++++++